 A rise in interest rates could have a material adverse impact on the fair value of our investment portfolio.
-Based on our investment portfolio balance as of December 31, 2017, a hypothetical increase in interest rates of 100 basis points would result in a decrease of approximately \$11.9 million in the fair value of our available-for-sale securities.
+Based on our investment portfolio balance as of December 31, 2018, a hypothetical increase in interest rates of 100 basis points would result in a decrease of approximately \$17.7 million in the fair value of our available-for-sale securities.
 We currently do not hedge these interest rate exposures.

-In 2014, we issued Notes with an aggregate principal amount of \$1.89 billion.
+In 2014 and 2018, we issued convertible senior notes with in aggregate principal amount of \$1.89 billion and \$1.15 billion, respectively.
 We carry the Notes at face value less amortized discount on the consolidated balance sheet.
 Since the Notes bear interest at fixed rates, we have no financial statement risk associated with changes in interest rates.
 However, the fair value of the Notes changes when the market price of our stock fluctuates or interest rates change.